ramanugut/MumatecTasking/README.md

 7. Administrators can manage pending invitations via `invite.html`.
 8. Roles can be created in `roles-admin.html` and assigned to users through `user-management.html`.
+9. Departments and teams can be edited in `departments.html`.

 Firebase is pre-configured with project **mumatectasking**.
 Update `firebase.js` if you need to change configuration.